ovesorg/emob-commercial-models/docs/1-product-unit-model/5-abs-system.md

-Your interpretation is **100% correct**, and you’ve articulated the cleanest architecture for OVES so far.

-Let me restate it in a **precise, structured way** that you can reuse with the team:

----

-# ✅ **Core Principle**
+# ABS System

+## Core Principle

 **Product Unit** is the *shared atomic concept* between ABS and Odoo.
 **Bundle** is an *ABS-only construct*, not an Odoo construct.

-Odoo never needs to know “what a bundle is.”
+Odoo never needs to know "what a bundle is."
 Odoo only needs to receive and process **Product Units**, each with its own commercial meaning.

 ---

-# 🎯 **1.
-ABS Creates and Owns Bundles**
+## 1. ABS Creates and Owns Bundles

 ABS is the **business logic engine** that: